-The Security section contains the configuration options that are used to configure secure data exchange between T-Servers and other Genesys components.
-Refer to the Genesys 7.6 Security Deployment Guide for complete information on the security configuration.
+The security section contains the configuration options that are used to configure secure data exchange between T-Servers and other Genesys components.
+Refer to the Genesys 8.x Security Deployment Guide for complete information on the security configuration.

 Timeout Value Format